 - health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data;

 - personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver’s Privacy Protection Act of 1994.

-ISI Language Solutions obtains the categories of personal information listed above from the following categories of sources:
+BIG IP obtains the categories of personal information listed above from the following categories of sources:

 - Directly from you.
 For example, from forms you complete or products and services you purchase.

 - Indirectly from you.
 For example, from observing your actions on our website.

 - Directly from third parties who engage us to provide services.
 For example, from parties you have interacted with and who may require translation or localization services to conduct their business with you.

 Use of Personal Information

 We may use or disclose the personal information we collect for one or more of the following business purposes:

 - To fulfill or meet the reason you provided the information.
 For example, if you share your name and contact information to request a price quote or ask a question about our products or services, we will use that personal information to respond to your inquiry.
 If you provide your personal information to purchase a product or service, we will use that information to process your payment and facilitate delivery.
 We may also save your information to facilitate new product orders or process returns.